zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/_index.md

 ---
 title: Stateful applications
 keywords: portworx, stateful applications, kubernetes
-description: Learn how to install various application with Portworx.
+description: Learn how to install various application with Portworx on Kubernetes
 weight: 4
+series: k8s-postinstall
 ---

 This topic explains how to install various applications for use with Portworx.